kaushikbiswas/sikuli/README.md

 **Region** : A region object</br>
 **Location**: location on the screen like coordinates</br>

-*The most ost commonly used are user defined patterns on the screens*
+*The most commonly used is user defined patterns present on the screens*

-Pattern contains a user defined image and information about the image, like size, similarity and target offset
+Pattern contains a user defined image and information about the image, like size, similarity and target offset.
+An example *calcProj* is provided with the details.
+Also it is to be noted that Sikuli automates anything which is on the current screen.
+Anything in the page below the screen needs to be logically broght into view before automating.

 <place and example to be provided>